 - Vitamin K cream treats a wide variety of skin conditions including broken capillaries, bruising, hyperpigmentation, and skin irritation.

-- Glycolic Acid is is the smallest alpha hydroxy acid and is effective at removing the outermost layer of dead cells from your skin, treating skin discoloration, hyperpigmentation, fine lines and wrinkles, and acne scars.
+- Glycolic Acid is the smallest alpha hydroxy acid and is effective at removing the outermost layer of dead cells from your skin, treating skin discoloration, hyperpigmentation, fine lines and wrinkles, and acne scars.

 - Chemical Peels are an excellent way to rejuvenate the skin by helping to exfoliate the outer layers of skin, the epidermis.
 A chemical solution of glycolic acid or trichloroacetic acid is applied to the skin to remove the top layers.
 Dr. Green utilizes chemical peels in conjunction with hydroquinones and tretinoins to exfoliate the skin and provide the best result from your chemical peel.
 There are different strengths of chemical peels and Dr. Green will customize your protocol based on your skin type and your degree of pigmentation.
-Patients with darker skin types cannot tolerate more than a medium strength peel, to avoid other potential side effects such as hypopigmentation.
+Patients with darker skin types should not tolerate more than a medium strength peel in order to avoid other potential side effects such as hypopigmentation.
 Chemical peels can treat acne scars, fine lines and wrinkles, hyperpigmentation, and melasma.
-Side effects of chemical peels are dryness and peeling and some irritation which can last for several days.
+Side effects of chemical peels are dryness and peeling, and some irritation which can last for several days.
 Lotion and hydrating moisturizers should be used after the chemical peel, along with sun protection of an SPF of 30 or greater.